durutheguru/shell_scripts/README.md

    fi
    ```
 4. To install a script, simply invoke: `$ install_script <<script file name>>`
-5. The `install_script` automatically refreshes the terminal, but in some cases, you may need to do a manual reload with either `bash -l` or `source ~/.bash_profile`
+5. The `install_script` automatically refreshes the terminal, but in some cases, you may need to do a manual reload.
 6. After successful installation, you should be able to invoke the script from your terminal by the file name.